-You always overestimate the amount of effort or pain required to complete a task.
-When the time comes, you don’t quantify the effort and only care for the thing to get over.
-Later on, you always feel that it wasn’t that hard or it was different from how you had imagined it.
-Worry less.
-50
+We always overestimate the effort or pain required to finish a task.
+When the time comes, we don’t quantify the effort.
+We want the thing to get over.
+Later on, we always feel the job wasn’t that hard or it was different from how we had imagined it.
+48

 Bad days won’t leave us alone.
 Even those of us who are playing PubG on Google Pixel or binge-watching Netflix don’t have all days bright.
 49

 Instead of brooding on bad days, do something you enjoy, whatever gives you pleasure or brings clarity.
-Get to your deliverables when you stop wishing the world to end.
+Get to your deliverables when you stop hurting.
 Now you don’t have a bad day but a few relaxing hours.
-52
+50

 Learnings on Fun.

-Sometimes doing nothing and watching squirrels frolicking around should be your g̶o̶a̶l̶ essence of the day.
+Sometimes doing nothing and watching squirrels frolicking around should be the essence of the day.
 53

-Enjoyment doesn’t mean instant-gratification — You don’t have to grin every second, but the idea is not to cry to sleep every day either.
+Enjoyment doesn’t mean instant gratification all the time — we don’t need to grin every second, but the idea is not to cry to sleep every day either.
 55

 Instant gratification does refill our willpower.
-Now manipulate the willpower to do whatever you like.
+Now manipulate the willpower to do whatever you have to do.
 56

-Language needs to be changed according to the company like one changes socks as per the wind of the day.
+Language needs to be changed according to the companion like one changes socks as per the wind of the day.
 57

-You can not only alienate yourself from others by being too solemn, but you can also miss out on intersecting with the free wavelengths of life.
+You would not only alienate yourself from others by being too solemn, but you can also miss out on intersecting with the free wavelengths of life.
 59